treeverse/lakeFS/docs/contributing.md

    Your page will automatically reload to show the changes.

 _If you are doing lots of work on the docs you may want to leave the Docker container in place (so that you don't have to wait for the dependencies to load each time you re-create it).
-To do this remove the `--rm` from the `docker run` command._
+To do this replace the `--rm` with `--detach` in the `docker run` command, and use `docker logs -f lakefs_docs` to view the server log._

 ### CHANGELOG.md